 mykidshavepawsvet.com

-The cost of spay/neuter for cats: Around $40 at low-cost clinic
+The cost of spay/neuter for cats: Around $55-$70 at low-cost clinics

-The cost of not spaying/neutering: $$$$, headaches, time finding homes for kittens, sickness, vet bills, abandonment, guilt, euthanasia
+The cost of NOT spaying/neutering: $$$$, headaches, time finding homes for kittens, sickness, vet bills, abandonment, guilt, euthanasia Shelby's Story

 |